Mezzky/note-app/README.md

 # Note App

-T h is app is make by ReactJS and TailwindCSS the best combo for frontend development.
+T his app is make by ReactJS and TailwindCSS the best combo for frontend development.

 Currently, two official framework and  library are available: